epam/edp-install/docs/operator-guide/upgrade-edp-2.10.2-to-2.11.0.md

    * Restart the Jenkins pod.

-6. Update the Jenkins plugins with the 'pipelines' name.
+6. Update the Jenkins plugins with the 'pipeline' name and 'HTTP Request Plugin'.
 7. Update Jenkins provisioners according to the [Manage Jenkins CI Pipeline Job Provisioner](../operator-guide/manage-jenkins-ci-job-provision.md) and [Manage Jenkins CD Pipeline Job Provisioner](../operator-guide/manage-jenkins-cd-job-provision.md) documentation.

 8. Restart the codebase-operator to recreate the Code-review and Build pipelines for codebases.